thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # Write and run a JUnit test for a microservice based on MircoProfile for the OpenLiberty server in the development mode

-The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly in the [OpenLiberty server development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).
+The project does only contain technical basics: how to technically develop a [JUnit](https://junit.org/junit5/) test for the Authors microservice of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter) example and run it directly in the [OpenLiberty server in the development mode](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html).
 It isn't intended to be a blueprint, how to write JUnit tests or to definition test organization, test strategie and so on, it is just to get technically started with one concrete example.

 You can also visit the [OpenLiberty tutorial "MicroProfile or Jakarta EE application"](https://openliberty.io/guides/microshed-testing.html#bootstrapping-your-application-for-testing) to start with.